swlaschin/fsharpforfunandprofit.com/_posts/2012-05-08-defining-functions.md

 First, the compiler treats `(1,2)` as a generic tuple of type `('a * 'b)`, which it attempts to pass as the first parameter to "`addTwoParams`".
 Then it complains that the first parameter of `addTwoParams` is an `int`, and we're trying to pass a tuple.

 To make a tuple, use a comma!
-Here’s how to do it correctly:
+Here's how to do it correctly:

 {% highlight fsharp %}
 addTuple (1,2)           // ok